 If you dig deep enough into any environmental issue, you’ll understand that it’s multifaceted by definition.
 For example, at face value, recycling is about converting waste, but its larger aim is to address the complex problems associated with pollution, loss of habitat and biodiversity and declining human health, to name a few.
 Through this one simple example, it is evident that biology and ecology are connected to global social, political, and philosophical issues around how people live and how they consume.

 Explore the concept and practice of sustainability through a selection of hand-picked courses in the social sciences, sciences, and humanities.
 As a member of the Loyola College for Diversity and Sustainability, you’ll be working alongside other students from across the university with the goal of communicating across disciplines and becoming agents of positive environmental change.
 You’ll also have opportunities to participate in conferences and do applied research and internships, setting you up for a bright future in graduate studies or a career in sustainability.
 Note that no scientific background is required for this program.

-As of 2019, the Minor in Sustainability Studies is a 27-credit program.
-It must be combined with an honours, specialization or major program.
+The minor must be combined with an honours, specialization or major program.

 United States students: A U.S. Federal Student Aid-eligible version of this program is offered.
 This version meets all U.S. regulations (such as no co-operative education or e-courses) for eligible programs.